-Unique Sculpture of Rudra Shiva.
+Unique Sculpture of Rudra Shiva at Tala, Chhattisgarh

 This one of its kind piece that to me looked more like a Yaksha figure but for the Raudra or Ugra (aggressive) expression that it carries.
 It has been named Rudra Shiva.
-Another potential reason why it might have been inferred as Shiva is because Shiva is known as Pashupatinath or the Lord of the animals.
-And this figures portrays that aspect of him through various animal figures sculpted as body parts of this image.
+Another potential reason why it might have been inferred as Shiva is that Shiva is known as Pashupatinath or the Lord of the animals.
+And this figure portrays that aspect of him through various animal figures sculpted as body parts of this image.
 I think this can be the signature sculpture of Chhattisgarh.

 Body parts made of animal and human faces make this a unique figure.
 Look at the picture attentively and you will see the following.